 Already a member?
 Sign In

-Our 50k training plan is 24-weeks in duration and focuses primarily on helping you get to the finish line of your ultramarathon.
-We use training cycles of three weeks hard, one week easy to allow for recovery and help prevent overuse injuries or burnout.
-Three weeks hard followed by a recovery week provide physical and mental adaptation to training stresses for a 50k.
+Our 50k training plan is 24 weeks in duration and focuses primarily on helping you get to the finish line of your ultramarathon.
+We use training cycles of three weeks hard, and one week easy to allow for recovery and help prevent overuse injuries or burnout.
+Three weeks of hard training followed by a recovery week provide physical and mental adaptation to training stresses for a 50k.
 You may find that you need to work in shorter or longer training cycles, and we address that in our “Modifying the Running Plan” section in this 50k training guide.

 The following is a snapshot of what to expect in your 50k running plan download.
 The full download is a training guide covering not only the week-to-week details but also important training topics such as:

 - Properly increasing your weekly mileage and increasing your long-run mileage.